Creative Expressions/Poetry

 Is it true you won't find the answers in any book?

-Maybe there is one book that always has and always will be able to answer our questions.
+Maybe there is one book that always has and always will be able to answer

 "Hey, does anyone know where I put my Bible?"